Bum Day

-Ashel Monroe Day (August 3, 1898 – January 30, 1988), nicknamed Bum Day, was an American college football player who was a center for both the Georgia Tech Yellow Jackets of the Georgia Institute of Technology and the Georgia Bulldogs of the University of Georgia.
-He was the first Southern player ever selected first-team All-America by Walter Camp.
+Ashel Monroe "Bum" Day (August 3, 1898 – January 30, 1988), was an American college football player who was a center for both the Georgia Tech Yellow Jackets of the Georgia Institute of Technology and the Georgia Bulldogs of the University of Georgia.
+He was the first Southern player ever selected first-team All-America by Walter Camp, who had historically selected college players from Harvard, Yale, Princeton and other Northeastern colleges.

 Gordon

 He was captain of the 1917 Gordon College football team.

 Georgia Tech

 As the University of Georgia did not have a football team, Day enrolled at Georgia Tech in Atlanta, where he played center for coach John Heisman's Georgia Tech Golden Tornado in 1918.
 He was a key two-way lineman during the team's 1918 season when the Yellow Jackets finished first in the Southern Intercollegiate Athletic Association (SIAA) with a win–loss record of 6–1.
 Day was recognized as a consensus first-team All-American following the 1918 season, when he was a first-team selection by Walter Camp.
 Day's selection by Walter Camp as a first-team All-American was a historic first; he was the first Southerner to be chosen for Camp's annual All-America first team, which had been historically loaded with college players from Harvard, Yale, Princeton and other Northeastern colleges.
 Day was inducted into the Georgia Tech Sports Hall of Fame in 1984.